 About Dan Connell

 Dan was born in New Orleans in 1944.
 He grew up in Chicago and New York; married in 1965 while still in college; and lived in Buffalo, N.Y.; Berkeley, Calif.; Warwick, Mass.; Portland, Ore.; Halifax, N.S.; and Cambridge, Mass., before the marriage broke up in 1973.
-Today, he lives in Gloucester, Mass., with his wife of 20 years, freelance graphic designer and photographer Debbie Hird.
+Today, he lives in Gloucester, Mass., with his wife of 23 years (as of 2018), freelance graphic designer and photographer Debbie Hird.
 His two children—Joanie (b.
 1965) and Laura (b.
 1968)—live with their families in California and Florida.

-After earning a master's degree in literature at the University at Buffalo in 1968, Dan worked as a carpenter's apprentice, an art & music librarian, a farm-hand, a house painter, an inner-city science teacher, an alternative-high-school administrator, a book seller and a copy writer—exploring the social landscape and participating in a range of social and political movements.
+After earning a master's degree in literature at the University at Buffalo in 1968, Dan worked as a carpenter's apprentice, an art & music librarian, a farm-hand, a house painter, an inner-city science teacher, an alternative-high-school administrator, a book seller and a copy writer—exploring the social landscape and participating in a range of social and political movements whose common threads with an egalitarian ethos and a commitment to right old wrongs and promote social justice.
 In 1975, after a year as a single parent in an alternating custody arrangement, he set out for Africa with a backpack, a notebook, and a burning curiosity about people’s struggles for liberation and democracy and a drive to write about them.

-He made his way to Addis Ababa via Cairo and Khartoum to study Ethiopia's self-described "socialist" revolution, still at that time supported by the United States, but soon re-focused on the largely unreported struggle for independence in Eritrea, a former Italian colony that Ethiopia forcibly annexed in the early 1960s only to become bogged down in a brutal counterinsurgency war.
+He made his way to Addis Ababa via Cairo and Khartoum to observe Ethiopia's self-described "socialist" revolution, still at that time supported by the United States, but he soon re-focused on the largely unreported struggle for independence in Eritrea, a former Italian colony that Ethiopia had forcibly annexed in the early 1960s only to become bogged down in a brutal counterinsurgency war.

-Next, he arranged to visit guerrilla-held areas of the embattled territory via Sudan.
-Over the next five years, he returned frequently, writing for The Post, the New York-based Guardian, the BBC, AP, Reuters and other print and broadcast media, often as the only one covering the conflict.
-Eritrea has remained a central focus of his work ever since, though he has written on social and political issues elsewhere in Africa and in the Middle East, Central America and the Philippines.
+Next, he arranged to visit guerrilla-held areas of Eritrea via Sudan and spent five weeks in the war zone.
+Over the next five years, he returned frequently, writing for The Post, the New York-based Guardian, the BBC, AP, Reuters and other print and broadcast media, often as the only one covering the conflict and efforts to transform the society while fighting to win its freedom.
+Eritrea has remained a central focus of his work ever since, though he has written on social and political issues elsewhere in Africa, the Middle East, Central America and the Philippines.

 In 1983, after a stint with Oxfam America in Lebanon [see "Lessons from Lebanon 1982-83" on the Articles page of this website], Dan founded and directed the Boston-based development agency Grassroots International to provide humanitarian aid to social movements in Eritrea, Lebanon, Palestine, South Africa and other conflict areas and to channel information to the media, policymakers and the public.

-In 1990, he left Grassroots to write a narrative of Eritrea’s liberation, Against All Odds.
-Next came an investigation into post-cold war social and political movements in Eritrea, South Africa, Palestine and Nicaragua for Rethinking Revolution: New Strategies for Democracy & Social Justice, supported by a research & writing grant from the MacArthur Foundation and income from consulting for international development agencies and human rights organizations.
+In 1990, he left Grassroots to write a narrative account of Eritrea’s independence war, Against All Odds.
+Next came an investigation into post-cold-war social and political movements in Eritrea, South Africa, Palestine and Nicaragua for Rethinking Revolution: New Strategies for Democracy & Social Justice.
+This project was supported by a research & writing grant from the MacArthur Foundation, the first of two such grants.

-After Eritrea went back to war with Ethiopia over unresolved border issues in 1998-2000, Dan produced a country handbook on Eritrea for the Ministry of Information but clashed with the regime over its increasingly repressive policies toward dissent and was ousted in 2002.
+After Eritrea went back to war with Ethiopia over unresolved border issues in 1998-2000, Dan produced a country handbook on Eritrea for the Ministry of Information but clashed with the regime over its increasingly repressive policies toward dissent.
+He was ousted from Eritrea in 2002.
 Afterward, he published "Enough!
 A critique of Eritrea's post-liberation politics" and Conversations with Eritrean Political Prisoners, a collection of interviews with the president's jailed critics.

-From 2002 to 2014, Dan was a senior lecturer in journalism and African politics at Simmons College in Boston, Mass.
-He also wrote extensively on Eritrea's slide into despotism, and he took student groups to South Africa to write about human rights.
+From 2002 to 2014, Dan was a senior lecturer in journalism and African politics at Simmons College in Boston.
+While there, he wrote on Eritrea's slide into despotism, and he took student groups to South Africa to write about human rights there, drawing on contacts he'd made during the anti-Apartheid struggle.
 In 2012 he began a series of investigations into Eritrea's growing refugee population that took him to camps and communities in North America, Europe, Israel, South and Central America, and East and South Africa.
 He continues to research and write about these issues.

 Dan is the author or editor of ten books: